Marseille Cathedral: Old cathedral

-Part of the earlier, much smaller cathedral still remains, alongside the new cathedral.
+Part of the earlier, much smaller, cathedral still remains, alongside the new cathedral.
 It was built in the 12th century in a simple Romanesque style.
 The eclectic style is characteristic of the 19th century.
 Two bays of the nave were demolished in the 1850s, when the new cathedral was built.
-What remains is the choir and one bay of the nave.
-It is commonly referred to as the "Vieille Major".
+What remains is the choir and one bay of the nave, which is commonly referred to as the "Vieille Major".
 The composer Charles Desmazures was organist at the old cathedral.

 New cathedral

 The present cathedral, the "Nouvelle Major", was built on an enormous scale in the Byzantine and Roman Revival styles.
-The foundation stone was laid by Emperor Napoleon III in 1852 and the first service was held in 1893.
+The foundation stone was laid by Emperor Napoleon III in 1852, and the first service was held in 1893.
 It was completed in 1896, given the title of minor basilica, and consecrated in 1897.
-It was built on the site used for the cathedrals of Marseille since the fifth century, principally by the architects Léon Vaudoyer and Henri-Jacques Espérandieu (1829-1874).
-It is 142 meters (469 ft) long, and the main cupola is 70 meters (231 ft) high.
-With a capacity of 3,000 seats, it is one of the largest cathedrals in France.
+It was built on the site used for the cathedrals of Marseille since the 5th century, principally by the architects Léon Vaudoyer and Henri-Jacques Espérandieu (1829-1874).
+It is 142 m (469 ft) long, and the main cupola is 70 m (231 ft) high.
+With a capacity of 3,000 seats, it is one of the largest cathedrals in France, covering a total of 7,680 square metres.
 It is a listed monument since 1906.